This post may contain affiliate links. Please read my disclosure for more information.

 An eReader on your smart phone or tablet.
 You can fit at least as many books in your personal library on your e-reader, which is portable and indexed.
 Even if you don’t have one, there are online sources for books you can read on your computer.

-One of the easiest ways to reduce clutter is to use your computer as your file cabinet.
+One of the easiest ways to reduce paper clutter is to use your computer as your file cabinet.
 Scan paperwork and file it on a zip drive or a remote server.
 If you store electronically, you can whittle down your paper files to a manageable folder or two.

-Rule Three: Live in the Present
+Rule Four for a clutter-free home: Live in the Present

 There is really only one good reason to hang on to an appliance or an article of clothing or a piece of sports equipment.
 You either use it, wear it, or play with it–now.